Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 IT Baseline Protection in the Cloud

 The principles of IT Baseline Protection also apply in the cloud, but the implementation differs.
 Responsibility is shared.
-Cloud providers (Azure, GCP) deliver a secure foundation, while the authority is responsible for secure configuration and use (Shared Responsibility Model).
+Cloud providers (Azure, AWS, GCP) deliver a secure foundation, while the authority is responsible for secure configuration and use (Shared Responsibility Model).

 Insight42: Your Partner for IT Baseline Protection